-ABSTRACT: The problem of scattering of surface water waves by the edges of a pair of semi-infinite thin elastic plates, with a very small gap in between, floating on water in an ocean of finite depth with its rigid bed possessing patches of small undulations, is studied.
-By utilizing the Wiener-Hopf technique, in conjunction with a perturbation analysis, an approximate analytical solution of the resulting boundary value problem is determined and analytical formulae are obtained for the reflection and transmission coefficients up to first order of accuracy in terms of the small parameter of undulations.
+ABSTRACT: The problem of scattering of surface water waves by the edge of a semi-infinite thin elastic plate floating on water in an ocean of finite depth with its rigid bed possessing patches of small undulations, is studied.
+By utilizing the Wiener-Hopf technique, in conjunction with a perturbation analysis, an approximate solution of the resulting boundary value problem is determined and analytical formulae are obtained for the reflection and transmission coefficients up to first order of accuracy in terms of the small parameter of undulations.